 The Lumada Data Catalog software builds a metadata catalog from data assets residing in tools and databases.
 It profiles the data assets to produce field-level data quality statistics and to identify representative data so users can efficiently analyze the content and quality of the data.

 Data Catalog requires specific external components and applications to operate optimally.
-This article provides a list of those components and applications along with details of their use and the versions Lumada Data Catalog.
+This article provides a list of those components and applications along with details of their use and the versions Data Catalog supports.
 If you have questions about your particular computing environment, contact Hitachi Vantara Lumada and Pentaho Support.

 You need a Kubernetes cluster to set up the multiple Data Catalog components.
 The following table lists the requirements for Kubernetes installation.